CognitiveModeling/InteractiveClimateMuseum/readme.md

 2. Additionally, you have to install *node.js*.
 You can download it here: https://nodejs.org/en/download

-3. After the installation, open the *node.js* command prompt and install the package *yawn*:
+3. After the installation, open the *node.js* command prompt and install the package *yarn*:
 ```
 npm install --global yarn
 yarn install